fjvallarino/monomer/tasks.md

     - Composite example
       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
-  - Check Fixed+Flex sum/max criteria.
-Is a new Fixed+Flex type needed?
-    - Review dialogs after change is in place
   - Move SizeReq to Core
     - Add concept of active layout direction (needed to have a single spacer/filler)
   - Make button use label + box (way too much duplicated code)